-- In 1996, Washington joined the Western States Electronic Benefits Transfer Alliance (WSEA) comprised of Washington, Alaska, Arizona, Colorado, Hawaii, and Idaho to conduct a joint competitive procurement for EBT services.
-Nevada later joined the alliance - In 1996, Citibank EBT Services selected as the successful vendor for WSEA - In 1997, Washington stakeholders participated in EBT workgroups to solicit their input.
-Stakeholders included food retailers, client advocates, tribal members, disability community, financial institutions, federal agencies, and state staff representing the union, field operations, and headquarters - In 1998, business and technical requirements for Washington's EBT system were developed in association with Citicorp, ACES and stakeholders
+EBT - Electronic Benefits Transfer What EBT does Delivers cash and food assistance benefits through a magnetic stripe debit card.
+Enables clients to access food benefits through Point of Sale (POS) devices and cash benefits through Automated Teller Machines (ATM) and at retailers.
+Who EBT serves Clients who receive food assistance through the Basic Food program and/or cash assistance through the Temporary Assistance to Needy Families (TANF), Aged, Blind or Disabled (ABD), State Supplemental Payment (SSP), Refugee Cash Assistance (RCA), and Consolidated Emergency Assistance Program (CEAP) programs.
+How EBT evolved In 1996, Washington joined the Western States Electronic Benefits Transfer Alliance (WSEA) comprised of Washington, Alaska, Arizona, Colorado, Hawaii, and Idaho to conduct a joint competitive procurement for EBT services.
+Nevada later joined the alliance.
+In 1996, Citibank EBT Services was selected as the successful vendor for WSEA.
+In 1997, Washington stakeholders participated in EBT workgroups to solicit their input.
+Stakeholders included food retailers, client advocates, tribal members, the disability community, financial institutions, federal agencies, and state staff representing the union, field operations, and headquarters.
+In 1998, business and technical requirements for Washington's EBT system were developed in association with Citicorp, ACES and stakeholders.
+EBT Time frames April 1998 - Washington signed an EBT contract with Citicorp, Inc. March 1999 - EBT started pilot programs in Cowlitz, Grays Harbor, Clark, Klickitat, Pacific, Skamania, and Wahkiakum counties.
+June 1999 - the first of six regional rollouts began in Region 1.
+November 1999 - the statewide implementation of EBT was completed.
+October 2002 - Federal Food Stamp rules required EBT in all states.
+June 2004 - the nationwide implementation of EBT was completed.
+March 2014 - an instructional memo was issued reminding staff of the changes to the Basic Food trafficking rules and excess EBT replacement policy.

-EBT Time frames:

-- April 1998 Washington signed EBT contract with Citicorp, Inc. - March 1999 EBT started Pilots in Cowlitz, Grays Harbor, Clark, Klickitat, Pacific, Skamania, and Wahkiakum counties - June 1999 first of six regional rollouts began in Region 1 - November 1999 statewide implementation of EBT completed - October 2002 Federal Food Stamp rules required EBT in all states - June 2004 -Completed of nationwide implementation of EBT